prebid/prebid.github.io/prebid-server/pbs-modules/greenbids-real-time-data.md

 ## Analytics Tags

 The RTD module also communicates the filtering results with the `GreenbidsAnalyticsReporter` via [AnalyticsTags](https://docs.prebid.org/prebid-server/developers/module-atags.html).
-Here we populate analytics result of analytics tags for each `imp` the with
+Here we populate analytics result of analytics tags for each `imp` the with:

 - `fingerprint`: greenbidsId
-- `isKeptInAuction` map of booleans for each bidder whether we keep them in auction or not for the given imp
+- `isKeptInAuction`: map of booleans for each bidder whether we keep them in auction or not for the given imp
-- `isExploration`flag that is necessary to isolate the training data
+- `isExploration`: flag that is necessary to isolate the training data

 The analytics tag is then parsed by the AnalyticsReporter from `HookExecutionContext` and its content added to the analytics payload sent to Greenbids server.
 The exploration part of traffic is split randomly with the ratio defined for each partner publisher